|

 to Judea, and

 our prisoners to the “ Yhud”, translated “Judea”, was a Nephite fenced city southwest of Zarahemla, near the shore of the “west sea”.
-(Alma 53:22; 56:9)Below, the biblical and Book of Mormon expression “to Judea” is written in post-exilic block Aramaic letters.
-These letters were adopted after the Babylonian exile - later than the Book of Mormon prophet Lehi, who left Jerusalem and came to American with his family.
-The words below are given authentic expression (transliterated) in English.
+(Alma 53:22; 56:9)The biblical and Book of Mormon expression “to Judea” is written below in post-exilic block Aramaic/Hebrew letters.
+These letters were adopted after the Babylonian exile.
+In other words, they came into use later than the time period of the Book of Mormon prophet Lehi, who left Jerusalem and came to American with his family.
+The transliteration in English attempts to preserve authentic letter identification and pronunciation.
 On the left the expression is translated into the familiar language of the King James Bible:

 To But what does “liYhud”, “to Judea” look like in pre-exilic